Matthew 8:1-34

 2. Note how the leper addressed Jesus:

-'Lord...' -GK=kurios, equivalent to HB 'adonai'.
-The word is used in the NT-
+'Lord...' {GK=kurios, equivalent to HB='adonai}.
+This word is used in the NT...

-• to address men as 'sir' or 'master' (eg. Mat 6:24; 15:27).
+• to address men as 'sir' or 'master' (eg. Mat 6:24; 15:27; Joh 4:11).

-• to refer to God (eg., in NT quotes of OT passages translating the HB 'Adonai' or 'Jehovah', Mat 1:20,22; 2:15; 4:7,10; 21:9; 22:44; and many others).
+• to refer to God (in NT quotes of OT passages translating the HB 'Adonai' or 'Jehovah,'

-• to refer to Jesus with emphasis on His deity.
+• to refer to Jesus with emphasis on His deity. eg., Mat 3:3; 12:8; 22:43-45; Joh 14:8-10; 20:28

-- - He has the right and wisdom to determine what is best.
+If He truly is Lord...
+He is able! and He has the right and wisdom to determine what is best.

-Jesus... touched him- a leper was considered an 'untouchable'.
+Jesus... touched him.- A leper was considered an 'untouchable.'

 Since the day his leprosy was diagnosed, this man had not held his wife, or touched his children.
 The family would leave food in a designated area.
-Only after they left, would he come to take it.
+Only after they departed, would he come to take it.
 He watched his children grow from a distance.

 - - Jesus' touch communicated His compassion to this man. cp.
-Heb 4:15
+Mar 1:41; Heb 4:15

-- - Jesus, by His touch, became unclean.
+- - Jesus, by His touch, took the man's uncleanness upon Himself.
 Lev 5:2; 7:21; Hag 2:13

-immediately, his leprosy was cleansed-
+I will; be thou clean.
+And immediately, his leprosy was cleansed.-

 Jesus is Lord over incurable disease.

-He is able to heal-
+He is able to heal...

-- - with His touch (cp.
-Isa 53:4; Heb 2:14-16)
+- - with His touch (v.3a; cp.
+Isa 53:4; Heb 2:14-16).

-- - moved by love (compassion) for the unlovely.
+He is willing to heal, for He is moved by love (compassion) for the unlovely.

-show thyself to the priest... for a testimony unto them-
+show thyself to the priest... for a testimony unto them.-

-The Law prescribed a procedure for declaring a leper clean, and receiving him back into the fellowship of the congregation. cp.
-Lev 14:1-32
+The Law prescribed a procedure for declaring a leper clean, and receiving him back into the fellowship of the congregation.
+But, who had ever heard of a leper being cleansed, except by divine intervention? cp.
+2Kin 5:1-15

 8:5 And when Jesus was entered into Capernaum,